-5. Cyber and Information Security
+6. Cyber and Information Security

 AboitizPower acknowledges the risks associated with global information security breaches, the rising frequency of industry driven cyberattacks, and the growing complexities posed by digital transformations.
-Management also recognizes the imperative to address information security threats to both prevent targeted and non-targeted attacks which can adversely disrupt business operations, impact customer services, and affect the Company's financial stability and reputation.
+Management also recognizes the imperative to address information security threats to both prevent targeted and non-targeted attacks which can adversely disrupt business operations and customer services and result in serious impacts to the Company's bottom line and reputation.

-In 2024, AboitizPower took significant steps to enhance its protection measures, aiming to secure both its Operational Technology (OT) and Information Technology (IT) environments from potential cyber threats.
+In 2024, AboitizPower took significant steps to enhance its protection protocols, aiming to secure both its Operational Technology (OT) and Information Technology (IT) environments from potential cyber threats.
 Specifically, within the realm of Operational Technology, the Power Generation and

 Distribution Utilities Business Groups of the Company have finalized the implementation of a standardized, Company-wide Operational Technology (OT) Security Minimum Standard.
-These initiatives reflect a dedicated commitment to establish consistent and robust security measures across the organization's operational technology infrastructure.
+These initiatives reflect a dedicated effort to establish consistent and robust security measures across the organization's operational technology infrastructure.

-AboitizPower aligns with the Aboitiz Group-wide Cyber Security Program - covering governance frameworks, standards, training and culture-building - to guide its enterprise-wide security posture.
-Its Information Security Management System (ISMS) remains central to its Cybersecurity strategy for IT systems and is embedded in all three fundamental pillars of security, namely, People, Process, and Technology.
-By integrating cybersecurity principles within these pillars, AboitizPower aims to fortify its defenses and maintain a holistic and resilient cybersecurity framework.
+AboitizPower aligns with the Aboitiz Group-wide Cyber Security Program, specific governance frameworks, standards, training and culture-building, and Operational Technology Security projects.
+Its Information Security Management System (ISMS) remains a central component of AbotizPower's Cybersecurity strategy and will continue to be embedded in all three fundamental pillars of Information and Operational Systems Security, namely, People, Process, and Technology.
+By embedding cybersecurity principles within these pillars, AboitizPower aims to fortify its defenses and ensure a holistic and resilient cybersecurity framework.

-Further, AboitizPower has likewise reinforced its defenses through the implementation of various security measures such as Continuous Threat Detection (CTD) to proactively identify and mitigate cyber threats, network segmentation and next generation, firewalls to contain and block unauthorized access, endpoint protection for critical systems, and Secure Remote Access (SRA) for controlled connectivity.
+Further, AboitizPower has achieved successful implementation of various security measures.
+These include the deployment of Continuous Threat Detection (CTD), network segmentation, firewalls, critical endpoint protection, and Secure Remote Access (SRA), among other security measures.
 These proactive steps underscore the organization's dedication to maintaining a resilient cybersecurity posture and safeguarding its systems and data against emerging threats in the digital landscape.